Mangul-Lab-USC/ImReP_publication/README.md

 [summary_data](https://github.com/Mangul-Lab-USC/ImReP_publication/tree/master/summary_data) includes all of the data that directly created all figures in the manuscript.

+[supplementary](https://github.com/Mangul-Lab-USC/ImReP_publication/tree/master/supplementary) includes all of the supplementary data files attached to the manuscript.

 While the raw data is not available through this repository, we are including the online sources for all raw data here:

 All RNA-Seq data discussed in this paper is available as part of the Genotype-Tissue Expression (GTEx) Project under